How To Clean Marine Vinyl Fabric?

-Lesson: don’t leave anything on your seats.
+Lesson: Do not leave anything on your seats after each use.
 That includes things you can’t see easily.
-Sunscreen, food, spilled drinks etc. In the ideal world its best to wipe the seats after every use, but we all know that’s not realistic.
+In the ideal world, it's best to wipe the seats after every use, but we all know that’s not realistic.
 The key is to clean up any noticeable messes right away.
 We would suggest twice a month to wipe down the seats to catch the things you can’t see like sunscreen.
 It’s best to wipe your seats down with some dawn soap and warm water to prevent issues.

-Ok now that we have talked about prevention what do you do if you have mold, mildew or that dreaded pink stain?
+We have talked about prevention, what do you do if you have mold, mildew or that dreaded stain?

-As we mentioned above it’s best to use warm soapy water and scrub it with a plastic bristle brush.
-You can also use marine vinyl cleaner that is made specifically to clean seats.
-This is recommended because you don’t want harsh cleaners and scrubbing to take off the outer protective layer of he vinyl.
+It's best to use warm soapy water and scrub it with a plastic bristle brush.
+You can also use a marine vinyl cleaner that is made specifically to clean seats.
+This is recommended because you don’t want harsh cleaners and scrubbing to take off the outer protective layer of the vinyl.
 If you’re not careful you can easily take years off the life of your vinyl simply by cleaning it with the wrong solution.

 The reality is you need to treat boat seats like a small baby.
-You need to continuously clean and wipe them with warm soapy water on a regular basis.
+You need to continuously clean and wipe them with warm soapy water regularly.
 Anytime someone spills on them or writes on them it's important to wipe it up right away.
 I always recommend the following.

 - Soap and Water - Warm Dish Soap and Water is the best way to safely clean Marine Vinyl.
 It may take some elbow grease, but if you clean your material every few weeks this method is the safest.